wp-plugins/football-pool/readme.txt

 Make sure you name the mo-file right: **football-pool-aa_BB.mo** (where aa_BB is your language code)

-If your language is not shipped with the plugin, you might try the <a href="http://wordpressfootballpool.wordpress.com/">plugin's website</a>.
-Maybe I forgot to release a new version.

 = I installed the plugin, but it does not look like your screenshots. = That's correct.
 The plugin has some basic styling, but it will not change your entire blog.
 You will have to fit the styling to your site yourself.
 Change your theme to overwrite/change the style of the plugin, or use a plugin to add extra custom stylesheets.
 Please don't change the css in the plugin folder; if you update the plugin, all your hard work will be gone.